Top Senior Home Security Systems

 Answer a few questions on Vivint's website to get a quote on the best system and plan for you.
 This process is slower than calling a representative.

 SimpliSafe offers customizable packages and plenty of add-on options.
-They also sell five preset packages designed to meet specific home security concerns.
-These range in price from $229 to $489, with discounts available for those who also purchase an interactive monitoring plan.
+They also sell five main preset packages designed to meet specific home security concerns.
+These range in price from $245 to $505, with discounts available for those who also purchase an interactive monitoring plan.
 None of SimpliSafe’s packages include cameras or smart locks, but you can add those on for a fixed price.
-Indoor cameras cost $99 each, video doorbell cameras cost $169 each, and smart locks cost $99 each.
+Indoor cameras cost $99 each, outdoor cameras cost $179 each, video doorbell cameras cost $169 each, and smart locks cost $99 each.

 SimpliSafe’s two monitoring packages stand out because they’re contract-free.
 You can cancel at any time.
-Standard Monitoring starts at 50 cents per day, while Interactive Monitoring starts at 83 cents per day.
+Self Monitoring starts at 33 cents per day, while Interactive Monitoring starts at 93 cents per day.
 Interactive monitoring includes advanced features like arming your system with Google Assistant or Alexa, water damage and temperature monitoring, and 30-day video recording storage.

 SimpliSafe is an excellent option for seniors and their families who want an easy-to-use, contract-free wireless home security system.
 The Interactive Monitoring plan is a smart choice, thanks to its real-time phone alerts that keep families in the loop.
 Caregivers can receive alerts when their loved one returns home and about emergencies, freezing temperatures, water leaks, and more.
 Plus, you can’t beat SimpliSafe’s easy DIY installation.

-Frontpoint offers four packages that range from a starter option for $319.95 up to $599.88 for their Safe Home Preferred package.
-Each package is customizable, or you can build your own system from scratch, starting at $249.98.
+Frontpoint offers three packages that range from a starter option for $402.96 to the Family Lookout package for $790.91.
+Each package is customizable, or you can build your own system from scratch starting at $99.
 Choose from 22 different camera, home automation, environmental, and intrusion equipment options ranging from $3.99 to $199.99.
-The panic pendant, which doubles as a medical alert device, costs $19.99.
+The panic pendant, which doubles as a medical alert device, costs $39.99.

 Money-Saving Tip: Frontpoint often runs sales or offers discounts on their website for new users.
 This is a great way to save some money.
 Make note of any long-term contract that may be involved.

-Frontpoint also requires professional monitoring for systems, with plans ranging from $44.99 to $49.99 per month.
-Their upper-tier plan includes light control, night vision, live video streaming, and smart lock control.
+Frontpoint also requires professional monitoring for systems, which costs $1.64 per day or around $50 per month on a three-year contract.
+The plan includes light control, night vision, live video streaming, and smart lock control.
 If your budget is tight, Frontpoint offers equipment financing through Affirm.
 Rates range from zero to 30 percent APR, and a credit check is required.
 A down payment may be required as well.

 Frontpoint makes home security simple and secure for seniors, especially those who receive help or services at home.
 You can assign unique alarm codes to family members, home health aides, dog walkers, or whoever else may need to access your home.
 Best of all, you can set time restrictions, guaranteeing that those individuals only enter the house when you’re expecting them.
 We love that added level of security!